Some study programmes help you monitor your own academic progress by assisting you in drawing up a study plan at the end of your first year.

 - Select the Astronomy master's specialisation that you will follow for a detailed description of mandatory and elective courses.

-- The list of Physics courses in the Physics e-Prospectus for 2017-2018 and the preliminary list of Physics courses for the next academic year (if available).
+- The list of Physics courses in the Physics e-Prospectus for the upcoming academic year and the preliminary list of Physics courses for the next academic year (if available).

 - The Course and Examination Regulations for the current academic year.
 Regulations specific for the Astronomy master's programme can be found in the Appendix of the document.